SNB chairman says gold initiative would be disastrous-paper

 In a separate interview with Swiss newspaper Blick, also published on Thursday, Jordan said that the gold initiative could make it harder for the central bank to defend its minimum exchange rate at 1.20 francs per euro, introduced in September 2011 to ward off deflation and a recession.

-"The minimum exchange rate is central at present in order to fulfill our monetary mandate," Jordan is quoted as telling Blick.
-"A vote in favor of the gold initiative would make the implementation of the minimum exchange rate more difficult."
+"The minimum exchange rate is central at present in order to fulfil our monetary mandate," Jordan is quoted as telling Blick.
+"A vote in favour of the gold initiative would make the implementation of the minimum exchange rate more difficult."

 Had the legal terms of the initiative been in place three years ago when the central bank capped the franc, it would have forced the SNB to buy gold as well as euros in large quantities to defend the currency floor.